Support-pp/SPP-Interface/assets/js/README.md

 ## Popper
 Bootstrap require Popper.JS so we use it together with Bootstrap and it is licensed under the terms of the [MIT License](https://github.com/FezVrasta/popper.js/blob/master/LICENSE.md) as well.

-## Masonry
+## jKanban
-We use Masonry to create a fluid grid that the container fit spaces.
-Masonry is licensed under the terms of the [MIT License](https://desandro.mit-license.org/).
+We use jKanban to let you drag and drop tickets between states. jKanban is licensed under the terms of the [Apache License 2.0](https://github.com/riktar/jkanban/blob/master/LICENSE)

 ---
 Everything else is licensed under the terms which can be found in the [LICENSE.md](LICENSE.md).